Renewable Energy markets

 INVEST IN HIGH-QUALITY RENEWABLE ENERGY ATTRIBUTE CERTIFICATES

-Such as those supporting new energy generation capacity and sustainable development; those with safeguards in place to verify claims made; those from projects which are at harmony with nature and communities
+Such as those supporting new energy generation and sustainable development; with safeguards in place to verify claims made; from projects at harmony with nature and communities

 What buyers of Renewable Energy Labels can claim